Russian troll describes work in the misinformation factory

 From Ukraine with love

-Following Russia’s annexation of Ukraine in 2014 — and Russia's subsequent suspension from the G8, plus heavy international sanctions — Bespalov was hired at the troll factory to rewrite articles about Ukraine for a site that was designed to look like it was based out of that country, not St. Petersburg, Russia.
+Following Russia’s annexation of the Crimean peninsula of Ukraine in 2014 — and Russia's subsequent suspension from the G8, plus heavy international sanctions — Bespalov was hired at the troll factory to rewrite articles about Ukraine for a site that was designed to look like it was based out of that country, not St. Petersburg, Russia.

 The facts were to remain the same, but with a few key words swapped out.
 "Terrorist" became "militia men."
 "Ukrainian Army" became "national guard."
 Russia couldn't be criticized.